-- 1 part apple cider vinegar (use the type with the mother)
+- 1 part apple cider vinegar (use the type with ‘mother of vinegar’)

 - 4 parts water

-- A few drops of your preferred essential oil.
+- A few drops of your favourite essential oil

 - 1 tablespoon baking soda

-- 1 – 2 cups warm water
+- 1 – 2 cups of warm water

 Washing your hair